Open-Transactions/protocol-docs/docs/OTContract.md

 * We authenticate against either the `signer` field or the `contract` field that is not read during deserialization.
 I'm guessing that `contract` is deprecated.
-* There deprecated single-key-system makes an appearance also when loading the public keys for signature verification.
+* The deprecated single-key-system makes an appearance also when loading the public keys for signature verification.
 * Signature verification takes a `OTPasswordData` argument with unclear purpose.
 * The first character of the signature metadata defines the type of key that is